Buying a Log Cabin Guide

 Shop by Popular Log Cabin Sizes

-The construction will usually be Tongue & Groove Cladding or Solid Logs.
+Log cabin materials will usually be Tongue & Groove Cladding or Solid Logs.
 Both are excellent at withstanding the elements.
-A log cabin with overlap cladding will not provide sufficient insulation for long term use.
+A log cabin with overlap cladding will not provide sufficient insulation for long-term use.

 Cladding thickness is measured in millimetres.